 Depending on the impact to traffic, pedestrians, businesses or residents, public notification plans (signs, advertisements, flyers, public service announcement, etc.) may be necessary and submitted as part of the permit application.
 It shall be the responsibility of the utility and sewer permit applicant or the duly authorized representative to coordinate with all affected neighbors.
 A pedestrian detour route shall be clearly delineated whenever sidewalks are obstructed.
+For guidance, refer to the TM 844 at the ODOT website.

 5) Emergency utility or service lateral repair work necessary for the immediate preservation of life or property is acceptable; provided that any person making such emergency repair work notifies the City of the emergency as soon as they call for emergency locates, then applies for the appropriate permit on the first working day after which the work is commenced.
-For emergency repair involving the City's sanitary sewer or stormwater system, the applicant shall provide photographs of the connection to the City main, crossing of City main, alignment of service lateral relative to permanent reference points as well as a televised pipe investigation recording showing that this repair has been completed per City standards.
 The ROW restoration for such emergency repairs shall be in conformance with the criteria stated in this policy.
 Note, work necessary to locate trouble in conduit or pipe causing the emergency situation is considered part of the emergency repairs.

 - 6) When traffic conditions, safety or convenience of the public has necessitated ROW utility or service lateral construction and repair be performed as quickly as possible, as determined by the Director, the Director shall order that the permittee provide adequate personnel, equipment, and facilities on a 24-hour basis such that the utility or service lateral work be completed as soon as practicable.
 This may include, but is not limited to, flaggers, temporary traffic control signs and devices, lighting, etc. The permittee shall be responsible for the cost of providing the necessary personnel, equipment, and facilities. - 7) If work is being performed within Highway 101 (including North and South Broadway and Bayshore Drive), in addition to complying with this policy, the applicant shall coordinate with the Oregon Department of Transportation (ODOT) and comply with their requirements prior to commencement of work.
-The utility/permittee shall provide a copy of the ODOT permit to work in its ROW to the Department.
+The utility/permittee shall provide a copy of the ODOT permit to work in its ROW to the Department. - 8) The time for City review of a utility permit application commences once the application is considered complete.
+A complete application includes an accurately filled out application form accompanied by supporting documents called out in this policy (e.g. traffic control plan, engineered plans, etc...) and applicable fees.
+The time necessary for the review will depend upon the complexity of the work proposed and/or where the project is located (e.g. in the pavement of an arterial street versus outside the pavement along a low volume residential street).
+Review of permits for lateral hook-ups will typically take 3 working days, while the city staff will endeavor to complete review of permits for more complex permits in 10 working days.
+Should the city need to use the services of outside professionals to review the application materials, 15 working days may be necessary.